RighBrains Digital Leadership programme kick-off day

 Dr. Jeroen van der Velden, associate professor strategy and director of the Strategy Centre at Nyenrode Business University;

 Kay de Gier, expert in digital leadership, diversity and performance.

-On January 11, 2018 between 4:30 PM and 7:00 PM we organise an information gathering about the programme.
-If you are interested participating and/or you want more information about the programme, please click on the button, fill in your contact details and we will get back to you as soon as possible.
+If you are interested participating and/or you want more information about the programme, please click on the button below, fill in your contact details and we will get back to you as soon as possible.